korhankemalkaya/NeRFlect/README.md

 For that, you will need an access file, `actorshq_access_4x.yaml`, which you can request [here](https://www.actors-hq.com/), see [original HumanRF repository](https://github.com/synthesiaresearch/humanrf)  for more details.

  Having access to ActorsHQ, one can run the program by specifying some vital arguments:
- - **is_manual:** *An optional command line (terminal) argument.
-If True, the user is expected to specify camera parameters from the console manually.*

    Example use can be found below:
 ```bash